Klimatbyran/garbo/README.md

                                            CheckDB --(no)--> API.Economy
 ```

+### Environment Setup

+Ensure you have Node.js version 22.0.0 or higher installed.
+You will also need Docker to run Redis, PostgreSQL, and ChromaDB containers.

 ### Get Started

 Get an OPENAI_API_KEY, POSTGRES_PASSWORD from OpenAI and add it to a .env.development (look in the .env.example) file in the root directory.
 Run redis, chromadb and postgresql locally like this: